unrealwork/atsd-use-cases/DataShorts/Dollar-EX/README.md

 #### USD v.
 Canadian Dollar

 Relative to the USD, the Canadian dollar has been making a bit of a resurgence in 2017 as United States GDP numbers missed its targets in quarter two.
-Although dependant on the price of oil due to their large natural reserves, the diverse Canadian economy is one of the few globally-active nations with a significant trade surplus, although that too have been reduced in recent years.
+Although dependent on the price of oil due to their large natural reserves, the diverse Canadian economy is one of the few globally-active nations with a significant trade surplus, although that too have been reduced in recent years.

 **Query 3.1**